Tax Tips for Lyft Drivers: Ridesharing Taxes

 Gross ride receipts

 That includes the Lyft Fee, tolls, and other fees.
 Don’t worry.
 You can deduct these additional amounts from your income so you don’t pay taxes on them.
 Lyft makes it easy by providing annual totals for all these additional amounts on your Driver Dashboard.
+If you are using TurboTax Premium, check out "How do I enter my Lyft tax information?" for step-by-step instructions.

 Reporting your self-employed business profits